Pfarrer/fotoboek/README.md

 # Fotoboek
-Fotoboek is a small service that indexes your images.
+Fotoboek is a service that indexes your image gallery optimized for viewing many images in nested folders.
 It will prepare a thumbnail and preview for each image, extract metadata (EXIF mostly) and image paths.
 With this, you can browse your photos by (recursive) image path, date or, geographic location.

 ## Core Features
 - Show images in chronological order (not filename based)
 - Allow recursive image galleries spanning any number of sub-folders
 - Pre-calculate preview images as early as possible
-- Images are never changes or moved
+- Images are never changed or moved

 ## Open/Finished Tasks
 - JPG Image Indexing